-Catasarcus impressipenisCommon name: Red-legged weevil
+Catasarcus impressipennisCommon name: Red-legged Weevil

-Remarks: Weevils chew the leaves of eucalyptus trees around the edges, giving a scalloped appearance.
+Remarks: Weevils chew the leaves of Eucalyptus trees around the edges, giving a scalloped appearance.
 Their eggs are laid in clusters just below the soil surface and the larvae feed on the roots of eucalypts.